ShadowTemplate/big-data-analytics-cloud-platform/README.md

 In addition, even sharing input/output files is complicated due to the large size of the data set involved.
-In fact, the linguistic analyses have involed **itWaC**, a 2 billion word corpus constructed from the Web using medium-frequency words from a newspaper and basic Italian vocabulary lists as seeds.
+In fact, the linguistic analyses have involed **itWaC**, a 2 billion word corpus (6+ GB) constructed from the Web using medium-frequency words from a newspaper and basic Italian vocabulary lists as seeds.
 The data set can be downloaded [here](http://wacky.sslmit.unibo.it/doku.php?id=download).